sonukiwi/sonukiwi/README.md

 - 👋 Hi, I’m Mohammad Sonu
 - 👀 I’m interested in Web and Mobile App Development
-- 🌱 I’m currently learning React Native And Codeigniter, Laravel
+- 🌱 I’m much into Javascript development and MERN stack
 - 💞️ I’m looking to collaborate on Full Stack Projects
 - 📫 You can reach out to me at sonukiwi17@gmail.com